baconjs/bacon.model/README.md

 ## Use with Node / Browserify

-BJQ is registered in the NPM repository as `bacon.model` and works fine with [node-browserify](https://github.com/substack/node-browserify).
+Bacon.model is registered in the NPM repository as `bacon.model` and works fine with [node-browserify](https://github.com/substack/node-browserify).

 ## Use with Bower